SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIFactory.md

 ### IGQISortField CreateSortField(IGQIColumn, GQISortDirection = GQISortDirection.Ascending)

-Creates an [IGQISortField](xref:GQI_IGQISortField) that defines a column to sort on along with a sort direction.
+Creates an [IGQISortField](xref:GQI_IGQISortField) that defines a column to sort on, along with a sort direction.
 One or more of these sort fields can be used to [construct an IGQISortOperator](#igqisortoperator-createsortoperatorparams-igqisortfield).

 #### Parameters